mjordan/larkm/README.md

 ### Searching metadata

 larkm supports fulltext indexing of ERC metadata and other ARK properties via the [Whoosh](https://pypi.org/project/Whoosh/) indexer.
 This feature is not intended as a general-purpose, public search interface but rather to be used for administrative purposes.
-Access to the `/larkm/search` endpoint is restricted to the IP addresses registered in the "trusted_ips" configuration setting and API keys.
+Access to the `/larkm/search` endpoint is restricted to the IP addresses registered in the "trusted_ips" configuration setting and requires an API key.
 Query strings must be URL-encoded.

 A simple example search, including the required `naan` and `q` query parameters, is: